Machu Picchu Entry Tickets

 Machu Picchu Entry Time Slots

-Entry to Machu Picchu is regulated with time slots.
+Entry to Machu Picchu is strictly regulated with time slots.

 When you purchase your tickets online, just select your preferred time slot and route.
 Choose carefully though, because it is not possible to make changes once you have paid for the tickets.